 During the 10th mile, I hit the 15k mark.
 I had now run 3 times as far my only official race to date.
 “Just Keep Swimming” was a fitting mantra to adopt at the 10 mile marker.
 I had put a little distance between me and the “balloon ladies”.
 I saw a bus near the exit to head back to Epcot.
 That may have been another sweep point.

 total time running: 15:23 Time stopped: 00:07 +1:30 ahead of minimum pace

 Mile 11: Walking is Harder than Running

-Generally speaking, that doesn’t make any sense.
+I know, that doesn’t make any sense.
 Running 13.1 miles should be harder than walking that same distance, right?
 Yes… but also no. Running is certainly more intense, but in terms of the work involved and the calories you burn, the harder work of running is offset by the the fact that you spend less time doing it.
-Walking may be less intense and burn slightly less calories over the same distance, but you’re doing it a lot longer.
+Walking may be less intense and burn less calories over the same distance, but you’re doing it a lot longer.

 By this point in the race, many people had finished.
 I was walking more than running now.
 We had been out on the course for about 3 hours.
 The temperature was on the rise and humidity was continuing to take its toll.
 I have a lot of respect for the walkers and run/walkers on the course.